 Radio 3 airplay and live performance

 Recently Alastair has been selected as a BBC Introducing Artist, and his recording of Glass by Graham Fitkin from Electric Dawn was played on In Tune on Radio 3.
-The Borealis Saxophone Quartet have also been selected as BBC Introducting Artists, and on 9th December were interviewed by Sean Rafferty and performed live on air - listen again here (the quartet are on after the first piece).
+The Borealis Saxophone Quartet have also been selected as BBC Introducting Artists, and were interviewed by Sean Rafferty and performed live on air - listen to one of the pieces from the programme here.

 Live Music Now

 Park Lane Group

 Alastair is delighted to have been selected as a Park Lane Group Young Artist 2016/17 with duo partner Edward Liddall.
 As part of the scheme they will be giving a recital at St John's Smith Square on Friday 28th April 2017.
 The programme will include a new piece by Alastair, commissioned by the Park Lane Group.

 As part of his work as an educator Alastair maintains a YouTube channel of saxophone resources for students.
 The channel contains over 300 videos and has received over 500,000 views.
 Click here to visit.